MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/organization-administration/electronic-signature-overview.md

 [!include [banner](../includes/banner.md)]

-This article provides an overview of electronic signatures and describes how they can be used in Microsoft Dynamics 365 for Finance and Operations.
+This article provides an overview of electronic signatures and describes how they can be used.

 ## What is an electronic signature?